NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 ### CDN/Proxy: Countering Latency with Cloudflare & Fastly

 One of the things I'm most proud of at Stack Overflow is [the efficiency](https://stackexchange.com/performance) of [our stack]({% post_url blog/2016-02-17-stack-overflow-the-architecture-2016-edition %}).
-That's awesome right?
+That's awesome, right?
 Running a major website on a small set of servers from one data center?
 Nope.
 Not so much.
 Not this time.
 While it's awesome to be efficient for some things, when it comes to latency it suddenly becomes a problem.
 We've never needed a lot of servers.
 We've never needed to expand to multiple locations (but yes, we have another for DR).
 This time, that's a problem.
 We can't (yet!) solve fundamental problems with latency, due to the speed of light.
-We're told someone else is working on this, but there was a minor setback with tears in fabric of space-time and losing the gerbils.
+We're told someone else is working on this, but there was a minor setback with tears in the fabric of space-time and losing the gerbils.

 When it comes to latency, let's look at the numbers.
 It's almost exactly 40,000km around the equator (worst case for speed of light round-trip).